 - Be prepared for colleagues to ask questions.

 - Try not to get angry or flustered by questions that make you feel uncomfortable.

 - Answer questions directly or say that you would prefer not to discuss it.

-- Wear a wig, turban or scarf if you’ve lost your hair and feel uncomfortable being bald at work.
-Cancer Council Victoria offers a free wig service, call 13 11 20 for more details.
+- Wear a wig, beanie, cap or scarf if you’ve lost your hair and feel uncomfortable being bald at work.
+Some state and territory Cancer Councils offer a free wig service – call 13 11 20 for more details.

 - Contact Look Good Feel Better, a free program to help with changes in appearance.
 Call 1800 650 960.

 "I did the Look Good Feel treatment.
 It helped me prepare mentally for losing my hair during chemotherapy." – Ann

 Reviewed by: Carolyn Butcher, Chief People and Development Officer, Thomson Geer, VIC; Karen Hall, Clinical Nurse, Cancer Services Division, Flinders Medical Centre, SA; Deborah Lawson, Legal Policy Advisor, McCabe Centre for Law and Cancer, VIC; Phil Mendoza- Jones, Consumer; Jeanne Potts, 13 11 20 Consultant, Cancer Council VIC; Helen Tayler, Social Worker and Counsellor, Cancer Counselling Service, Belconnen Community Health Centre, ACT.